By Courtney Pittman

 The labor, overhead data, and construction materials in our reports are very comprehensive and include these items:

-Foundations, heating/AC, rough framing, floor covering, exterior finish, appliances, windows, interior finish, roofing, electrical, plumbing, and special features (like alarm systems, solar panels, swimming pools, fountains, etc.) – read more here.
+Foundations, heating/AC, rough framing, floor covering, exterior finish, appliances, windows, interior finish, roofing, and more – read more here.

 What items are NOT included in the Cost-to-Build Report?